 Each year Northern Michigan University invites academically talented students to apply to its Presidential Scholars Competition.
 The program is specifically designed for top high school seniors to compete for major scholarships to NMU.
-One in four qualified students will receive a scholarship through this competition!

 Watch a video with testimonials of three past winners.

 As a result of this competition, the following scholarships will be awarded:

 - Amount of award: "full-ride" includes

 - tuition (in-state or out-of-state rates)